|Position:||Group Responsible for Research Projects|

 - Sinergy Workshop: Theory, practice in interdisciplinary research.
 Hangar Barcelona July 2013.

 - “Dropping Tags for Efficient Trans-disciplinary Research and Innovation”.
 Culture to Transform.
 CultHunting Day BCN.
-November 2016.
+Barcelona, November 2016.

 - “Dissemination, creation and education from archives: Case study of the collection of Digitized Visual Poems from Joan Brossa Foundation”.
 International Worksop on Poetry: Archives, Poetries and Receptions, MACCBA Barcelona, October 2016.